sthapitrun/rocky-linux/LoadBalancerNotes.md

 - DNS Load Balancer at the DNS layer of the website (e.g. dns query from browser will request the DNS LB to process the request and return the website)
 - Software load balancers - cheap and highly customizable

-**Server Selection Strategy**<br>
+**Server Selection Strategy**
-ROUND ROBIN - goes through all the servers in a loop for even distribution of load amongst all servers. <br>
+ROUND ROBIN - goes through all the servers in a loop for even distribution of load amongst all servers.
-Customized Round Robin is called *Weighted Round Robin* where one powerful server is given more load and redirected to other servers. <br>
+Customized Round Robin is called *Weighted Round Robin* where one powerful server is given more load and redirected to other servers.
-Server Traffic - balancing load based on traffice being served by the server. <br>
+Server Traffic - balancing load based on traffice being served by the server.
-LB pings the server to check the health and based on server speed response and resources and decides if or not to redirect traffic to those servers. <br>
+LB pings the server to check the health and based on server speed response and resources and decides if or not to redirect traffic to those servers.
-IP Based - gets request from the clients and hashes # the ip address so specific server is serving a specific client. <br>
+IP Based - gets request from the clients and hashes # the ip address so specific server is serving a specific client.
 Useful when servers are caching.

 *Based on need and situation, it is possible to use Multiple Load Balancers with different server selection strategies.*